 We guarantee you that you’ll have a screaming good time with this Halloween game!
 Pin the Nose on the Witch will also have your little guests dizzy with excitement (and maybe even a wee bit of frustration when they can’t pin the nose on the witch).

 16. Pin The Spider On The Web Halloween Game

 Prefer spiders to witches?
 Pin the Spider on the Web is another festive option.

 I had this idea for a free printable “pin the spider on the web” game for all of the upcoming Halloween carnivals and parties that you have.
 This one comes with a free printable, too!

 The kids and I came up with some fun Halloween games this last week… They are inexpensive, super easy to put together, and lots of fun!

 The pumpkin patch stomp is a great way to get the kids up and moving.
 The incentive is a little prize inside each balloon.
 Alternatively, you could add “treats” to some balloons and “tricks” to others.

-Make your Halloween cornhole game a little spookier by tossing big spiders into the hole!
+Check out this easy tutorial for decorating a tabletop cornhole board with a ‘Halloween costume”, if you will!
+Make your Halloween cornhole game a little spookier by tossing big spiders into the hole.
+Eaaak!

-There’s nothing wrong with a few fun tricks, in fact all of life can be a series of “tricks’.
-But it’s also just as important to have “treat” moments that are abundant with fun and laughter.
+There’s nothing wrong with a few fun tricks.
+In fact, all of life can be a series of “tricks’.
+But, it’s also just as important to have some “treat” moments that are filled with fun and laughter.